Security-Onion-Solutions/securityonion-docs/soup.rst

 - You should test the update in a test environment that closely matches your production environment.
 Do not upgrade your production environment without testing first!

 - Elastic's requirement for upgrading to version 8 is to be on Elastic 7.17.0 or later (https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html).
-This means that if you are currently using a version of Security Onion prior to 2.3.110, then you will need to update to Security Onion 2.3.130 before updating to 2.3.140.
-Failure to do so could result in loss of access to all data stored inside of Elastic and a non-functioning Security Onion installation. ``soup`` should check for applicable versions and advise on the proper method to upgrade appropriately.
+This means that if you are currently using a version of Security Onion prior to 2.3.110, then you will need to update to Security Onion 2.3.130 before updating to 2.3.140. ``soup`` should check for applicable versions and advise on the proper method to upgrade appropriately.

 - Once you are on Security Onion 2.3.110 or higher, you may want to log into :ref:`kibana` and run the Upgrade Assistant to check for any unexpected issues before upgrading to 2.3.140 or higher.
 Upgrade Assistant may display issues for :ref:`elastalert` indices, but they will be deleted automatically when you update.
 You may need to investigate any non-Elastalert issues.